sduncan01/CubeEventMonitor/README.md

 - By default, these cubes will be rebuilt nightly.
 This setting can be changed from the Cube Registry interface in the Management Portal after the Setup() method completes

-4. If you specified an alertRecipient in the Setup() method, go to System Administration -> Configuration -> Additional Settings -> Task Manager Email in the Management Portal and ensure that the SMTP Server, Port, and Sender settings are configured
+- If you specify %Development as the folderItemResource when running the Setup() method, it will also be used as the resource for the cubes.
+Otherwise, %DeepSee_Admin will be used as the cube resource.
+You can change this later in the Architect.
+When installing this application via ZPM, %Development will be used as the resource, to allow the application to be used with the predefined %Developer role

 ## Security: